NRS Vibe Review

 These shoes, similar to other kayaking shoes, have little to no heel-to-toe drop.
 This can improve the connection between the feet and a boat while paddling, but some might prefer a more traditional shoe for walking.

-With a siped rubber tread, we were really hopeful with regards to the Vibe's traction.
-Unfortunately, they didn't quite measure up to comparable kayaking shoes or canyoneering boots in terms of traction on slick, wet rock.
+With a siped rubber tread, we were hopeful about the Vibe's traction.
+Unfortunately, they didn't quite measure up to comparable kayaking shoes or canyoneering boots in terms of traction on slick, wet rocks.
 While certainly a cut above most water shoes, and probably good enough for most purposes, we never felt quite as secure in these as we wished.

-The tread pattern is more or less comprised of a bunch of interlocking outlines of the state of Idaho, a cool gesture, but one that doesn't seem to really get as much rubber on the rock as other shoes.
-The sharply angled lugs did dig in well on soft surfaces like mud and dirt, however, despite not being very thick.
+The tread pattern is more or less a bunch of interlocking outlines of the state of Idaho, a cool gesture, but one that doesn't seem to really get as much rubber on the rock as other shoes.
+However, the sharply angled lugs did dig in well on soft surfaces like mud and dirt, despite not being very thick.

-Made largely of Cordura and mesh, water flows through these shoes with ease, and they provide little warmth on their own.
-To be effective in cold climates, kayaking shoes need to allow you to stuff a bunch of insulation around your feet, then cram your feet into the shoe.
+Made mainly of Cordura and mesh, water flows through these shoes with ease, providing little warmth on their own.
+To be effective in the cold, kayaking shoes should provide room to stuff insulation around your feet before cramming your feet into the shoe.